khasm-lang/khasmc/README.md

 ```
 Khasm, unlike OCaml, does not have toplevel execution, so the `main` function is the entry point.
 It must always have type `() -> ()`.

+## Goals:

+- Builtin memoization to allow for writing fast code without needing complex hand optimisation
+- Builtin proofing of typeclasses to allow for a seamlessly correct experience
+- A large standard library, to allow for easy usage
+- Uniqueness types, to correctly model IO and similar in the lazy context of khasm.
+- The full power of the ML module and System-F type systems

 ## The TODO List:

-- [X] Modules (Half done)
 - [ ] ADTs and pattern matching
 - [ ] Stdlib work
-- [X] Backend rewrite - In progress on #middleend
+- [X] Backend rewrite - In progress
 - [ ] Exceptions
 - [ ] Records
-- [ ] Compiler options
 - [ ] Typeclasses
 - [ ] Typeclass proving
-- [X] Parser rewrite into recdec
+- [ ] Uniqueness typing

 # Notes:

-- Khasm is currently moving away from an independent backend, previously called kavern.
-- Khasm is currently undergoing a parser rewrite, in the #parser branch.
-- Khasm isn't even in β yet - it's probably closer to being in γ.
-Please do not use Khasm for any major project or programs.
+- Khasm isn't even in β yet - it's probably closer to being in γ or something :P. Please do not use Khasm for any major project or programs.